sakaal/service_infra_ansible/README.md

    `bootstrap` inventory by substituting your hypervisor hostnames for `host.example.com`.
 Create one group per hypervisor.

-1. Add the guest virtual machine fully qualified domain names (FQDNs) in the `bootstrap` inventory under the guests group of the desired hypervisor.
+1. Add the guest virtual machine fully qualified domain names (FQDNs) to the `bootstrap` inventory under the guests group of the desired hypervisor.
+    * These are local private guest names in the secure management domain for administrative access via the hypervisor.

 1. For each guest, copy the `host_vars/guest.host.example.com.sample` to a file with a name matching the guest FQDN, and